Pseudonaja mengdeni

 Western brown snake along fenceline in oat stubble.
 Mt Barker, Western Australia.

 The western brown snake (Pseudonaja mengdeni) is commonly known as Mengden's brown snake, and alternatively, gwardar.

-Pseudnaja mengdeni is endemic to Australia.
+Pseudonaja mengdeni is endemic to Australia.
 It is highly variable in colour and patterns and is a highly dangerous elapid whose bite can cause severe symptoms resulting in death.
 It is one of the three species originally classified as Pseudonaja nuchalis along with P. aspidorhyncha, and P. nuchalis.

 Taxonomy

 Previously the western brown snake was considered a 'morph' form of Pseudonaja nuchalis, recent genetic studies have proven it to be genetically unique.

 It is estimated that Pseudonaja nuchalis could include in excess of 10 different species.
 Although currently there have been 8 species chromosomeally identified species these include: P. aspidorhyncha, P. mengdeni, P. imperator, P. acutirostris, P. gowi, P. carinata, P. kellyi and P. nuchalis.

 Description

 Pseudonaja mengdeni grows up to a total length of 2m with an average length 1.2m.
 It has slender body and narrow head.
 Mengden's brown snake is highly variable in colour and patterns, ranging from light brown to almost black.
 However it has two distinct forms 'Orange with black head' or 'Pale head, grey nape'.
 The underside along the belly is often cream, yellow, orange, or grey in colouration, frequently consisting of dark orange or grey blotches.

 Scales on the head often form a black V or W pattern.
-Western brown snakes can be confused with the Eastern brown snake which has a pink mouth lining, the Northern brown snake has a purplish/blue-black mouth lining.
+Western brown snakes can be confused with the eastern brown snake which has a pink mouth lining, the Northern brown snake has a purplish/blue-black mouth lining.
 P. mengdeni has a distinctive large strap-like scale around the front of the snout.
 To accurately identify this species the scales around the mid-body and along the lips need to be counted.
 180-230 ventral scales, 45-70 subcaudals with a divided anal scale and 17 or 19 rows of smooth mid-body scales.
 However this must only be done by an experienced herpetologist, as a scratch from the fangs can still be fatal from P. mengdeni.

 Confusion between the species is largely due to the possible hybridisation between the Pseudonaja species.

 The western brown snake is often confused with other Pseudonaja spp. (brown snakes) and also Aspidites melanocephalus (black headed python).